zinrai/sakura-kms-sops/README.md

 However, SOPS does support [age](https://github.com/FiloSottile/age) encryption through the `SOPS_AGE_KEY_CMD` environment variable, which allows executing an external command to retrieve the age secret key.

-This led to the idea: **if we encrypt the age secret key with SAKURA Cloud KMS and decrypt it on-demand using the `SOPS_AGE_KEY_CMD` mechanism, we can effectively use SOPS with SAKURA Cloud KMS as the root of trust.**
+This led to the idea: **if we encrypt the age secret key with SAKURA Cloud KMS and decrypt it on-demand using th `SOPS_AGE_KEY_CMD` mechanism, we can effectively use SOPS with SAKURA Cloud KMS as the root of trust.**

 `sakura-kms-sops` implements this bridge approach:

 1. The age secret key is encrypted and stored using SAKURA Cloud KMS
 2. When SOPS needs to decrypt files, it calls the command specified in `SOPS_AGE_KEY_CMD`
-3. This command uses `[sakura-kms](https://github.com/zinrai/sakura-kms)` to decrypt the age secret key
+3. This command uses [sakura-kms](https://github.com/zinrai/sakura-kms) to decrypt the age secret key
 4. SOPS receives the decrypted age key and uses it to decrypt the actual secrets

 This way, SAKURA Cloud KMS becomes the central key management system, while SOPS continues to work with its familiar workflow.